steelswords/blog/content/blog/linux-tools-i-cannot-live-without.md

 ## A decent shell: zsh

-This is a little opinonated (not like everything else above, of course /j).
+This is a little opinionated (not like everything else above, of course /j).
-Bash is definitely an improvement on more barebones POSIX shells, like `sh`, `ash`, and `dash`.
-I actually try to do all my shell scripting in the `bash` dialect for its relatively complete features and ubiquity.
+Bash is definitely an improvement on more barebones POSIX shells, like sh, ash, and dash.
+I actually try to do all my shell scripting in the bash dialect for its relatively complete features and ubiquity.
 But for a daily driver, it's kind of lacking.
 I have found zsh to be much more user-friendly for me.